CIRCSE/PrinParLat/data_sheet.md

 DOI: http://doi.org/10.5281/zenodo.8027826

+This is version 2.0, that also includes nouns and adjectives, in addition to verbs that were included in version 1.

 **When will the dataset be distributed?**

 The dataset is already available.

 **Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?**

-The dataset is distributed under a Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0 DEED, https://creativecommons.org/licenses/by-sa/4.0/).
+The dataset is distributed under a Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0, https://creativecommons.org/licenses/by-sa/4.0/).

 # Maintenance